Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: Experiments

-The Unity Object Room (UOR) dataset is built as a benchmark dataset for the evaluation of unsupervised 3D object-segmentation models.
-Specifically, each scene in the UOR dataset consists of mulitple objects sitting on a square floor.
-Object are randomly sampled from a list of $8$ regular geometries.
-The Unity Object Table (UOT) dataset approximates Robotic Object Grasping scenario where multiple objects are placed on a round table.
-Instead of using objects of simple geometries, we create each scene of the UOT dataset with objects selected from a pool of $9$ irregular objects such as a toy car or a teddy bear.
+\textbf{Dataset Generation.} While many benchmark datasets have been established \cite{CLEVR}\cite{multiobjectdatasets19} for unsupervised object-centric learning, they do not come in the form of a point cloud.
+Thus, we introduce two new point-cloud datasets {\it Unity Object Room} and {\it Unity Object Table} built on the~\emph{Unity} platform~\cite{Unity}.
+The Unity Object Room (UOR) dataset is built to approximate the Object Room \cite{multiobjectdatasets19} dataset but with increased scope and complexity.
+In each scene, objects sampled from a list of $8$ regular geometries are randomly placed on a square floor.
+The Unity Object Table (UOT) dataset approximates the Robotic Object Grasping scenario where multiple objects are placed on a round table.
+Instead of using objects of simple geometries, we populate each scene with objects from a pool of $9$ objects with challenging irregular structures.
 For both datasets, the number of objects placed in each scene varies from $2$ to $5$ with equal probabilities.
 During the scene generation, the size and orientation of the objects are varied randomly within a pre-defined range.
-We also randomly assign each object mesh a color.

-We capture the depth, RGB, normal frames, and pixel-wise semantics as well as instance labels for each scene from 10 different viewpoints for both datasets.
+We capture the depth, RGB, normal frames, and pixel-wise semantics as well as instance labels for each scene from 10 different viewpoints.
 This setup aims to approximate the scenario where a robot equipped with depth and RGB sensors navigates around target objects and captures data.
-The point cloud data for each scene is then constructed by merging these 10 depth maps.
+The point cloud data for each scene is then constructed by merging these $10$ depth maps.
 For each dataset, we collect $50K$ training scenes, $10K$ validation scenes and $5K$ testing scenes.
-In-depth dataset specification and analysis can be found in supplementary D.